friendsofhyperf/components/docs/en/components/model-scope.md

 # Model Scope

-The model scope annotation for Hyperf.
+The Model Scope annotation component for the Hyperf framework.

 ## Installation